 Sales taxes are important for both state and local governments.
-When considering all Oklahoma governments together, the sales and use tax is the single largest source of Money received by a government entity.....
+When considering all Oklahoma governments together, the sales and use tax is the single largest source of revenue.
 It produced over $4.5 billion in 2016.
 The sales and use tax makes up 33 percent of total state and local tax revenue.
 Sales tax revenue grew at an average annual rate of two percent from 2006.
 Growth is often interrupted in economic downturns.

 Advantages of the sales tax include:

 - ability to generate large amounts of money at relatively low rates since so much of our economy is based on consumption of goods;